IGVF-UCSD/data_template/README.md

-# pipeline_template
+# data_template
 A template repository for pipeline code.
-For an example, see https://github.com/IGVF-UCSD/celloracle_pipeline/tree/dev.
+For an example, see TODO.
 This should include:

-# `README.md` (this file)
+# `README.md`

-- With details on the method
+- with details on the dataset

+# `rules`

+- .smk file for snakemake file run to preprocess

 # `bin`

-- Compiled code that runs different iterations of each pipeline
+- Compiled code (scripts and notebooks) for processing this data

-## `pipeline_1`

-- Maybe this is the simple one sample one run pipeline

-## `pipeline_2`

-- Maybe this is a SLURM pipeline

-## `...`

-# `data`

-- Any auxiliary data needed for running methods
-    - If it’s small, put it in the repo
-    - If it’s large, link to it a file
+- Will usually be some combination of bash scripts for running pipelines and notebooks for visualizing results

-# `env`
+# `doc`

-- .def file for singularity set-up so you can run (recommended for reproducbility)
-- .yaml file for conda set-up so you can run (recommended for modifcation)
+- Any text or links to spreadsheet, docs etc.